pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab3/README.md

 - A local workspace where Bob can create files and run commands

 Helpful but not required:
-- Completion of Labs 1 and 2
 - Basic familiarity with Flask and REST APIs

-If you want the original consolidated setup guide, see [Lab 0: Prerequisites (Legacy)](../lab0-prerequisites-old/README.md).

-Download the vulnerable application ZIP file [here](vulnerable-app.zip).
-Extract it to a new local folder and open the extracted `vulnerable-app` folder in IBM Bob.

 ## What You'll Learn